eclipse-sumo/sumo/docs/web/docs/ACTIVITYGEN.md

 ---
-title: ACTIVITYGEN
+title: activitygen
-permalink: /ACTIVITYGEN/
+permalink: /activitygen/
 ---

 # From 30.000 feet

-**ACTIVITYGEN** reads the definition of a population matching an also given network.
+**activitygen** reads the definition of a population matching an also given network.
 It computes and mobility wishes for this population.